xianglin226/scMDC/README.md

 See the tutorial for details.

 1) Prepare the input data in h5 format.
 (See readme in 'dataset' folder)
-2) Run scMDC according to the running script in "script" folder (Note the parameter settings if you work on mRNA+ATAC data)
+2) Run scMDC according to the running script in "script" folder (Note the parameter settings if you work on mRNA+ATAC data and use run_scMDC_batch.py for multi-batch data clustering)
 3) Run DE analysis by run_LRP.py based on the well-trained scMDC model (refer the LRP running script in "script" folder)

 # Arguments